polifonia-project/musical-composition-ontology/README.md

 # Musical Composition
-The Musical Composition ontology module models concepts and relationships for representing musical compositions.
+The Musical Composition ontology module of the [Polifonia ontology network](https://github.com/polifonia-project/ON) models concepts and relationships for representing musical compositions.

 ## Competency questions addressed by this ontology module